pynfer/pynfer/README.md

 Installation
 --------------

 1. Make sure that both python3 (easily doable with running \textit{python3} command in console) and vim text editor are installed.
-To check that try running \textit{vim} command in console.
-If unknown command error is returned, install vim by running following: sudo apt-get install vim
+To check that try running *vim* command in console.
+If unknown command error is returned, install vim by running following:

+	sudo apt-get install vim

 Note: vim needs to be installed with python support.
 2. Download the solution.
 3. Extract the downloaded archive.